 The Haas Scholars Program

 The Robert & Colleen Haas Scholars Program funds financial aid eligible, academically talented undergraduates to engage in a sustained research, field-study, or creative project in the summer before and during their senior year at UC Berkeley.
 Each year, twenty Haas Scholars are selected from all disciplines and departments across the University on the basis of the merit and originality of their project proposals.
-For more information, call (510) 643-5374, go to the website, or visit the program office in 5 Durant Hall.
+For more information go to http://hsp.berkeley.edu.

 The Ronald McNair Scholars Program